esc/pandoc-with-pygments/README.rst

 About
 -----

-Example on how to use the Pygments highlighter and it's style definitions from Pandoc.
+Example on how to use the Pygments highlighter and its style definitions from Pandoc.

 Pandoc is a great tool for making LaTeX Beamer presentations from